sprylab/purple-docs/source/webviews.rst

     :versionadded-ios: 2.4.0
     :versionadded-composer: 3.1.0
     :versionadded-web-player: 2.6.0
+    :versionchanged: Android/iOS 3.17: Property now available in dynamic HTML and In-App-Browser (see below)

     The id of the publication of the currently viewed issue.

+    |

-    On macOS this always returns "Preview Publication".
+    In the Composer Preview on macOS this always returns "Preview Publication".

+    |

     **Available contexts**

     * Storytelling Content
+    * Dynamic HTML-Content (when opened via an ST-Action)
+    * In-App-Browser (when opened via an ST-Action)

   .. versioned-toggle-box:: publication_name
     :color: blue